Do Side by Sides Have Titles?

 Most states didn’t require titles for these kinds of recreational vehicles until the 1990s.
 Just what you needed; more paperwork, fees, and trips to the DMV.

-Can I Buy Side by Side Without a Title?
+Can I Buy UTV Without Title?

 Things to look for: